pricees/pricees.github.com/_posts/2014-03-28-my-big-dumb-security-groups-pt2-the-example.md

 AWS security groups give such flexibility with used correctly.

-If you have any issues, or questions, find me online, or leave a comment.
+If you have any issues or questions, find me online or leave a comment.